Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_custom_hsm.md

 char* custom_hsm_get_common_name(HSM_CLIENT_HANDLE handle);
 ```

 - Retrieves the common name from the x509 certificate.
+Passed to the Device Provisioning Service as a registration Id.

 #### HSM TPM API